 Be sure to use a reputable travel provider, as most insurers won't provide cover for financial collapse.

 Ignorance is not always bliss.
 Just because you thought something was covered, doesn’t mean it will be.
 Always read the PDS.

 Have you got an action packed trip planned?
-Remember that insurers take three different approaches to providing cover for activities:
+Are you going skiing or taking part in winter sports?
+Generally, insurers take three different approaches to providing cover for activities:

 Automatically included in your policy

 * Exclusions apply see PDS for full details.